ellis882/NuBiQ-quiz-online-mp2/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to play the quiz.

             1. The site has been designed to be clear and easy to use with not a lot of text.
 At the top of the page there is a side navigation bar that opens when you click on the hamburger button.
 When you click on a link you go to that section.
             a.
 Known Bug is that when you click on the Quiz link it goes to the quiz section but you see also the newsletter section.
 This is because the sections are not that big.
+And you have to press the 'x' to close the sidebar.
             2. You can play the quiz, subscribe to the Newsletter and connect through the social media links.
             a.
 Known Bug is that i used for the form action="" (empty) because it is a fictional website.
             3. It is a one page website for entertaining purpose and a options to be updated and play different quizzes every week.